ruby-concurrency/concurrent-ruby/doc/promises.out.md

 ## Long stream of tasks, applying back pressure

-> *TODO: To be added, parallel IO query > buffer > parallel processing, include a bad example as well

 Lets assume that we queuing an API for a data and the queries can be faster than we are able to process them.
 This example shows how to use channel as a buffer and how to apply back pressure to slow down the queries.